 Weebly prides itself on its ease of use, and SEO is a big part of that.
 Everything from meta descriptions to web analytics is baked in to the platform.
 Like Wix and Squarespace, Weebly keeps all the essentials in-house.

 Meta titles and descriptions, custom URLs, and alt text are all part of the page editor.
 Google Analytics and Search Console integration is as simple as inputting your tracking ID.
 Its mobile website builder ensures your site looks good and runs well on all devices – something increasingly important to SEO.

 Weebly’s plugin library is very strong.
 There are dozens of SEO-focused plugins in its App Center.
-Some are better than others of course, but the likes of Site Booster (which helps your site appear on Google Maps, among other things) prove it’s worth having a browse.
+The likes of Site Booster (which helps your site appear on Google Maps, among other things), for example, prove it’s worth having a browse.
 All in all, Weebly’s SEO is thorough and easy to use.